Aleza Lake, British Columbia: Later Community

-House fires occurred in following decades.
-In 2015, a dog died when Elva Noakes' trailer and its addition burned to the ground.
-Her community library, located in a small cabin on the property, was unaffected.

 Forestry Companies

 The narrow strip of accessible spruce forest bordering the railway that stretched some 100 mi east of Prince George was known as the East Line.
 J. Ruttan (probably c.1863–1935), who moved his small mill from Vanderhoof to the western end of Hansard Lake, operated 1917–c.1919, before relocating.

 In the fall of 1917, Arnold K. Shives (1883–1962) opened the 30,000-foot shift capacity Aleza Lake Sawmills, on the lake, northwest of the west switch.
 Although company president, he and wife Claire (1889–1957) remained Prince George residents until the mid-1920s, where he was a violinist with the orchestra, and vice-president of the Upper Fraser Spruce Manufacturers Association.
 He also pursued lumber interests in Shelley.

 In 1919, the liquidator of the Hansard Lake Lumber Co., 1.5 mi east of the community, sought to sell or lease the mill.
 Before the corrugated iron exterior and interior of the company buildings at Willow River could be sold, thieves stole the sheets.
 Sawmill machinery and equipment remained in storage in Prince George as late as 1921.
 By then, the Anthony Lumber Co. had acquired the Hansard Lake facilities.
 Its capacity of 15,000–20,000 feet, compared to the Aleza Lake mill's 35,000–40,000 feet.
 With a mill crew of 25, the latter joined Giscome and Hutton as the dominant mills on the East Line.

 In the 1920s, with logging limited to the winter and fall seasons to facilitate the hauling of logs over snow and ice, loggers were transient.
 However, year-round work existed in sawmill towns such as Giscome, Aleza Lake, Hutton, Penny and Longworth.
 Injuries and death were common in sawmills and logging camps.
 In 1922 at the Anthony mill, a piece of wood ejected by the edger, which embedded in the muscles of a worker's thigh, required surgical removal.
 A 1922 fire totally destroyed the Aleza Lake mill, but the lumber in the yards was saved.